TGH75972/Word-Frequency-Checker/README.md

 # Word-Frequency-Checker
-Word frequency checking program which will scan the text file you give it and it will find out the frequency of the words in the text file
+Word frequency checking program which will scan the text file you give it and it will find out the frequency of the words in the text file.</br></br>

+It will tell the user how much was the frequency of a specific word in a text file!